egarim/XafBashDeployDemo/README.md

-For this demo I have set the application to always update the database you can see here [GitHub Pages](https://github.com/egarim/XafBashDeployDemo/blob/1ccc97f755300d3a9052b6175739152794efc985/XafDemo.Blazor.Server/BlazorApplication.cs#L41)
+For this demo I have set the application to always update the database you can see here [BlazorApplication.cs](https://github.com/egarim/XafBashDeployDemo/blob/1ccc97f755300d3a9052b6175739152794efc985/XafDemo.Blazor.Server/BlazorApplication.cs#L41)

 ###### Install the app